The attractive force of the molecules present at the surface of a liquid towards each other is called the surface tension of that liquid.

 It may seem like a little thing (and in terms of mass, it doesn’t really get much smaller than the top few molecular layers that make up the surface of a liquid or solid), but the attractive forces that pull these molecules toward each other, are radically powerful in their impact on manufacturing processes.
 These forces are the unseen glue that holds modern manufacturing together, if you’ll pardon the somewhat literal pun.

 Many things must be managed and controlled for a manufacturing process to output reliable, high-performing products.
 Many of these things are highly controlled and have a long history of being studied, measured, and contemplated.
 There are others, however, that are completely missed due to not realizing their importance and not having the tools available to measure them.

 Chemical laws govern how reliably and strongly a liquid, like an adhesive, ink, or coating, will adhere to a solid.
 Measuring surface tension is part of the equation to predict how strong and reliable that adhesion will be.
 It’s not enough to merely know that scientific principles are a part of manufacturing processes.
 If you do not have quantitative evaluations of invisible forces, such as surface tension or surface energy, then you are leaving your process vulnerable to producing substandard products.

 It’s true what they say: you can’t manage what you don’t measure.

 How Can Surface Intelligence Assist Your Process Verification Process?

 Contact a Surface Analyst Expert today to learn more about our expertise, technology, and other services:

-The performance of a bond or coating, such as paint on a commercial airliner, glue holding a glass touchscreen on a phone, or the polymer coating on the end of an electrical cord protecting a life-saving ventilator from malfunctioning, relies on chemical properties of the top few molecular layers at the surface of liquids and solids.
+The performance of a bond or coating, such as paint on a commercial airliner, the glue holding a glass touchscreen on a phone, or the polymer coating on the end of an electrical cord protecting a life-saving ventilator from malfunctioning, relies on the chemical properties of the top few molecular layers at the surface of liquids and solids.

 Why is Surface Tension Important?